Supervisory Management (AAS)(Plan Code: HRPSMAPT)

 • Articulate well-considered ideas and written claims to an academic audience, using effective rhetorical techniques, properly credited evidence, and a command of Standard English.
 (GE)

-• Apply the understanding of human resource issues and functions, identifying applicable laws.
+• Analyze human resource issues, ethical standards, and applicable laws.

 Program maps are a suggested academic plan and should not be used in the place of regular academic advising appointments.
 Your student entry method, placement, course availability, and program requirements are subject to change and transfer credit(s) may change your map/plan.